 residential home prices

-Single-detached homes make up the majority of housing in the area.
 As the city grows the mix of housing is changing, with a proportional decline in single family residences and an increase in multi-family housing types.
-In total, there were about 41,900 dwelling units in Nanaimo at the time of the 2011 Census, an increase of 25% from 2006 when there were 33,525 dwelling units in the city.
+In total, there were 44,965 dwelling units in Nanaimo at the time of the 2016 Census, an increase of 7.3% from 2011 when there were 41,900 dwelling units in the city.

 Real estate sales are handled by the Vancouver Island Real Estate Board (VIREB).
 There are approximately 340 real estate agents that serve the Nanaimo market.
 The Vancouver Island Real Estate Board also provides statistical information about the real estate market in Nanaimo and other communities on Vancouver Island.